semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 We can cut and get a substring from a string using Python slicing notation.
 Slicing works on all sequence data type but because we have not seen the rest of the sequence data types we are going to use it on the string only on this post.

-Because the string data type is a sequence of character, we can actually extract a specific character at a specific index starting from index 0 which represent the first character, index 1 represents the second character and so on. we will use this format: variable[index number]
+Because the string data type is a sequence of character, we can extract a specific character at a particular index starting from index 0 which represent the first character, index 1 represents the second character and so on. we will use this format: variable[index number]

 ```python